-The book is about Elaine’s favorite historical ‘crush’, Dr. Joseph Warren who famously died at the Battle of Bunker Hill.
-My copy of the book has survived the Dumpster Summer of 2024 purge and currently rests in my living room bookshelf.
+Liberty’s Martyr is about Elaine’s favorite historical ‘crush’, Dr. Joseph Warren who famously died at the Battle of Bunker Hill.
+My copy of the book has survived the famous purge during the Dumpster Summer of 2024 and currently resides in my living room bookshelf.
+I'll have to ask Elaine if she ever read it.

 Teaching social studies and attending history workshops and exhibits are what I miss most about being retired from teaching.
 Of course, I still visit museums and speaking engagements, but the element of integrating the material into my professional life is what’s missing.
 That, and the camaraderie of learning and synthesizing information with colleagues.
 It was fun while it lasted, before the education system fried my nervous system.

-Note: It was just about a year ago on June 24, 2025 when I dragged Elaine—on her last day of the school year—to Tales of Cape Cod because Janet Uhlar was speaking about another of her books.
-To say she was ‘revved up’ would be an understatement.
-It was the longest and strangest event I have ever attended at Tales.
+Note: It was just about a year ago on June 24, 2025 when I dragged Elaine—on her last day of the school year—to Tales of Cape Cod because Janet Uhlar was speaking.
+To say the author was hyper would be an understatement.
+It was the longest, strangest event I have ever attended at Tales.
+Elaine was exhausted, and I was my usual jumble of chaos.
 Here’s an excerpt from my journal.

-Last night I met Elaine in Barnstable for a quick bite at the (awful) Tuscan Cuisine Restaurant and a spirited talk—the author was ranting about contemporary biographers ‘flying fast and loose’ with the facts—about Joseph Warren at Tales.
+Last night I met Elaine in Barnstable for a quick bite at the (awful) Tuscan Cuisine Restaurant and a spirited talk at Tales of Cape Cod—the author was ranting about contemporary biographers ‘flying fast and loose’ with the facts about her subject, Joseph Warren.
 The adventure culminated with me somehow locking my purse with keys IN the car and having to call Michele and AAA to rescue me.
 I should just stay in my house.

 No comments: